Celiac disease diagnosis

 Autoantibody testing plays an important role in the diagnosis of autoimmune diseases.
 Modern laboratory tests can help diagnose or rule out celiac disease.
 This is achieved through special serological tests that detect autoantibodies produced in the body in response to dietary proteins found in grains.
 These antibodies cause inflammation and destruction of the intestinal mucosa.

 Thanks to sensitive markers, antibodies can be detected many years before the clinical symptoms of celiac disease appear.
-Therefore, patients with confirmed antibodies should undergo regular testing.
+Therefore, patients with confirmed antibody positive tests should be tested regularly.

 The only treatment for celiac disease is a lifelong, strict gluten-free diet.
 Consulting with a dietitian will help determine the appropriate diet.